 - The PNG file format.
 This option is an image format that is useful for art.
 People can look at PNG files on any browser, and they’re usually higher-quality than JPEG files.

 - The TIFF or Tagged Image File Format.
 This choice is best for printable items.
 Including a TIFF in an NFT can make it more valuable.
 The TIFF can be printed and displayed in art galleries or public spaces.
 It could also be displayed on mobile and desktop screens, as it supports both lossy and lossless compression.

 - The MP4 format.
 MP4s are popular as a video format because they’re easier to compress, making them smaller and, therefore, more portable.

 - The MP3 format.
 If you’ve ever owned an iPod or listened to digital music, then you’re already familiar with MP3s.
 It’s a very popular format for audio files because, like MP4s, they’re smaller and more portable.
 By comparison, the FLAC and WAV formats are higher-fidelity audio formats and, therefore, larger in file size.

 Regardless of the format, an NFT creator needs to choose one that’s easy for an NFT marketplace to support.
 So, you need to understand the limitations.
 For example, some marketplaces limit the size of the NFTs on their platforms.
-OpenSea marketplace, for example, limits NFTs to 100 MB, while Rarible has a maximum size of 30 MB.
+OpenSea and Rarible, for example, both limit NFTs to 100 MB.

 2. Figure Out the Content and Availability of Your NFT

 After choosing a format, creators must consider the content of their NFTs.
 Serious artists will want to consider what the public might desire or find valuable in a digital work of art.
 They might also consider making only a limited number of NFTs to make their product offering rare.
 Just like in the world of tangible art, content, messaging, limited editions, historical significance, and intent all matter in digital art.